 - Brush technique

-Vibraphone/Marimba: You may choose to select a 2 or 4 mallet prepared piece that demonstrates your strengths on the instrument.
+Vibraphone/Marimba: You may choose to select a two- or four-mallet prepared piece that demonstrates your strengths on the instrument.
 You may also be asked to demonstrate your technical facility via typical practice routines and exercises (scales, arpeggios, etc.).

 Orchestral Percussion: You should have prepared pieces on the following: